michaelraba/michaelraba.github.io/_pages/about.md

 ---

 I am a student in Mechanical Engineering with:
-* expertise in partial differential equations
+* Expertise in partial differential equations
-* statistical approaches to fluid mechanics with an
+* Statistical approaches to fluid mechanics <i>with an</i>
-* emphasis on scientific computing.
+* Emphasis on scientific computing.

 Currently pursing a research grant-funded PhD position; See my MsC thesis <b>here</b>